Cost of Attendance

 Please see the Cost of Attendance (COA) for estimates which can help you build your budget.
 These figures are updated annually at the end of July.
 Per federal regulations, the COA includes mandatory education-related expenses experienced by all medical students at our school from the first day of classes to the last day of classes of the given academic year.
 These include tuition, fees, and allowances for living and other expenses, such as housing, food, transportation, and personal expenses.
 Total financial aid, including scholarships, grants, federal loans, private loans, etc. cannot exceed your COA.

 *Tuition and fees are based on the approval of the University of Pittsburgh Board of Trustees, which typically sets them in July for the upcoming year.
-View the guidelines for determining tuition rates.
-Total fees for the 2021-22 academic year include $42 disability insurance, $460 student health, $60 activity, $350 computer/network, and $260 safety/transportation.
+View the tuition rates website.
+Total fees for the 2023-24 academic year include $42 disability insurance, $560 student health, $60 activity, $350 computer/network, and $260 safety/transportation.

 **Actual living expenses vary according to lifestyle and living arrangements.